KevinGrant12/crypto-clopse/content/collections/articles/million-token-for-millionaires.md

     content:
       -
         type: text
-        text: 'We have a legitimate developer, but there is no team backing the project.
-Other projects, such as ' -
+        text: 'We have a legitimate developer on our hands, but there is no team backing the project.
+It''s open source, which is cool, but that does not guarantee there always be people around making improvements and building upwards.
+Other projects, such as '
+      -
         type: text
         marks: